Introduction to Continuum Physics/ Elementi di Fisica dei Continui

 For a recap on vectors and tensors, see for instance Chapters 1 and 2 from

 * 'Mathematics Applied to Continuum Mechanics', L.A.
-Segel, Dover Publications (o più recente edizione SIAM)
+Segel, Dover Publications (or the more recent SIAM edition)

 Many books offer material for further study.
 Here are some suggestions from the realm of general fluid physics as well as geophysics and astrophysics: